On Generalizations of Some Distance Based Classifiers for HDLSS Data: Simulation Studies

-In {\bf Examples 1, 4} and {\bf 5}, the populations have difference in their one-dimensional marginals.
-Therefore, assumptions $(A1)-(A3)$ are satisfied and consequently, the misclassification probabilities of gSAVG and NN-gMADD are close to zero for appropriate choices of $\gamma$ (see Figure \ref{plot3_a}).
+In Examples~\ref{ex1}, \ref{ex4}, \ref{ex5}, \ref{ex6} and \ref{ex7}, the component variables are i.i.d.\ and the populations have differences in their one-dimensional marginals.
+So, assumptions $(A1)-(A3)$ are satisfied and consequently, the misclassification probabilities of the gSAVG and NN-gMADD classifiers are close to zero (see Figure \ref{plot3_a}).
 This is not the case for the other three examples.
-In {\bf Examples 2, 3} and {\bf 6}, the one-dimensional marginals are standard normal for both populations, and assumption $(A3)$ is clearly violated.
-We observe that both gSAVG and NN-gMADD misclassify nearly half of the test points in these examples.
-On the other hand, assumptions $(A5)-(A7)$ are satisfied for appropriate choices of $\gamma$.
-So, with appropriate clustering of component variables, ggSAVG and NN-ggMADD classifiers manage to classify almost all the test points correctly.
-Blocks of variables were estimated using the method described in Section \ref{cluster}.
-In our numerical studies, we have used the absolute value of Pearson's correlation coefficient as the measure of similarity.
-However, in {\bf Example 4} (with Cauchy distributions), we have used the minimum regularized covariance determinant (MCD) estimator, which is available through the {\tt R} package {\tt rrcov}.
-We observe that the estimated misclassification probabilities of the ggSAVG and NN-ggMADD classifiers are very close to zero as the dimension increases (see Figure \ref{plot3_a}).
-It is also observed that the NN-ggMADD classifier performs better in {\bf Examples 1, 2} and {\bf 3}.
-In {\bf Examples 4} and {\bf 5}, the ggSAVG classifier dominates the NN-ggMADD before the estimated misclassification probabilities of both the classifiers become indistinguishable.
-In {\bf Example 6}, there is virtually no difference between the performances of ggSAVG and NN-ggMADD classifiers.
+In Examples~\ref{ex2}, \ref{ex3} and \ref{ex8}, the one-dimensional marginals are standard normal for both populations, so assumption $(A3)$ is clearly violated.
+We observe that both the gSAVG and NN-gMADD classifiers misclassify nearly half of the test points in these examples.
+On the other hand, assumptions $(A5)-(A7)$ are satisfied for these examples.
+So, the bgSAVG and NN-bgMADD classifiers classify almost all the test points correctly.
+Blocks of variables were estimated using the method described in Section \ref{cluster}, where we used the absolute value of Pearson's correlation coefficient as the measure of similarity.
+However, this measure is inappropriate for Example~\ref{ex4} (with Cauchy distributions).
+So, we have used the minimum regularized covariance determinant (MCD) estimator, which is available through the {\tt R} package {\tt rrcov}.
+We observe that the estimated misclassification probabilities of the bgSAVG and NN-bgMADD classifiers are very close to zero in high dimensions (see Figure \ref{plot3_a}), which is consistent with the idea of {\it perfect classification} as $b \to \infty$ (also see Theorem \ref{thm_bgMADD_bgSAVG}).

+A question that arises naturally from Figure \ref{plot3_a} is the relative performance of the bgSAVG classifier and the NN-bgMADD classifier for moderate values of $d$.
+In Section \ref{bgSAVG_and_NN-bgMADD}, we used Examples~\ref{ex2} and \ref{ex4} to motivate this question and investigated this fact theoretically in Theorem \ref{cmpr_AVG_NN}.
+We now complete this investigation for the other examples.
+Recall that the relative performance of these two classifiers depends on the ordering of the constants $\tilde \xi_{b}(1,2)$, and $\tilde \tau_{b}(1,2), \tilde \tau_{b}(2,1)$ (see Theorem \ref{cmpr_AVG_NN} and the preceeding discussion).
+We have computed the value of these constants in Table \ref{constants_SAVG_NN}.
+Section~2 of the Supplementary contains more details and related calculations.